 The Level 6 NZ Certificate in Infrastructure (Procurement Procedures) is the qualification that was previously known as the CPP or NZTA Qualified evaluator qualification.
 It's the benchmark for practical, NZQA-certified procurement qualifications and it's specifically designed for government procurement professionals.

-Meet your asessors: Caroline Boot and Bruce Buxton.
+Meet your asessors: Caroline Boot, Bruce Buxton and Steve Raynor.

 How it works